quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part78_Classical_Condi.md

 ---

 #### Response Generation Mechanism
-The Rescorla-Wagner model assumes that larger values of associative strength (\(V_s\)) lead to stronger or more likely conditioned responses (CRs).
+The Rescorla-Wagner model assumes that larger values of associative strength ($V_s $) lead to stronger or more likely conditioned responses (CRs).
 Negative values indicate no CR.
-The response generation mechanism can be thought of as mapping \(V_s\) to CRs, but the exact mapping depends on experimental details.
+The response generation mechanism can be thought of as mapping $ V_s$ to CRs, but the exact mapping depends on experimental details.
 :p How does the Rescorla-Wagner model map associative strengths to CRs?
 ??x
-The Rescorla-Wagner model maps higher values of associative strength (\(V_s\)) to stronger or more likely conditioned responses (CRs).
-Conversely, negative values of \(V_s\) mean that there will be no CR.
+The Rescorla-Wagner model maps higher values of associative strength ($V_s $) to stronger or more likely conditioned responses (CRs).
+Conversely, negative values of $ V_s$ mean that there will be no CR.

 This mapping is context-dependent and not explicitly defined in the model.
-Instead, it assumes a general principle: larger \(V_s\) leads to stronger or more likely CRs. x??
+Instead, it assumes a general principle: larger $V_s$ leads to stronger or more likely CRs. x??

 ---

 #### Blocking Phenomenon
-Blocking occurs when adding a new component to an already conditioned compound CS produces little or no increase in associative strength because the error (\(R_Y - V_{AX}\)) has already been reduced.
+Blocking occurs when adding a new component to an already conditioned compound CS produces little or no increase in associative strength because the error ($R_Y - V_{AX}$) has already been reduced.
 The US is predicted nearly perfectly, so introducing a new CS does not significantly change the prediction.
 :p What causes blocking according to the Rescorla-Wagner model?
 ??x
-Blocking occurs when adding a new component to an already conditioned compound CS produces little or no increase in associative strength because the error (\(R_Y - V_{AX}\)) has been reduced.
+Blocking occurs when adding a new component to an already conditioned compound CS produces little or no increase in associative strength because the error ($R_Y - V_{AX}$) has been reduced.
 The US is predicted nearly perfectly, so introducing a new CS does not significantly change the prediction.

 In mathematical terms:
-- As long as \(V_{AX} < R_Y\), the prediction error is positive.
+- As long as $V_{AX} < R_Y$, the prediction error is positive.
-- Over successive trials, associative strengths increase until \(V_{AX} = R_Y\).
+- Over successive trials, associative strengths increase until $V_{AX} = R_Y$.
 - When adding a new component to an already conditioned compound, the error is close to zero, so no significant increase in associative strength occurs.

 This mechanism explains why prior learning can block the acquisition of responses to new components.